eigenlucy/eigenlucy.github.io/_projects/10kwmagnetron.md

 category: electrical engineering
 related_publications: false
 ---
+Check out this project's page on <a href="https://www.noisebridge.net/wiki/Microwave_furnace">the Noisebridge Wiki</a>

 ## UPDATE Feb 2025

 This project got put on hold since I left South Carolina and no longer had the space por infrastructure, but it has been revived!!
 Details to be worked out, but I am working with the folks over at Noisebridge to build the driver, cooling and waveguide for an insane microwave furnace in their space!